imprint

 SoundCloud Privacy Policy

-On our website we use functions of the social media network SoundCloud from SoundCloud Limited, Rheinsberger Str.
+On our website we use functions of the social media network SoundCloud of the company SoundCloud Limited, Rheinsberger Str.
 76/77, 10115 Berlin, Germany.

-By using the SoundCloud functions such as playing music, data (IP address, browser data, date and time, cookies) are transmitted to SoundCloud, stored and evaluated.
+By using SoundCloud functions such as playing music, data (IP address, browser data, date and time, cookies) is transmitted to SoundCloud, stored and evaluated.

 If you have a SoundCloud account and are logged in, this data will be assigned to your personal account and the data stored in it.